Finn Pratt: Robodebt Royal Commission

 The Royal Commission reported that Pratt failed to make inquiries about the legality of Robodebt, and that as Secretary he should have.
 Further, in advising the Ombudsman in 2017 that the scheme was operating legally, Pratt effectively misled the Ombudsman investigation.
 The Royal Commission also reported that Pratt specifically signed a letter to the Commonwealth Ombudsman in 2017 saying the scheme was lawful, despite not seeing any legal or policy advice or knowing how it worked.
 Pratt admitted to the Royal Commission that he did not ask for legal advice before making the recommendation.
 Specifically, the Royal Commission report states:

+It can be readily accepted that as secretary of DSS Mr Pratt was entitled to rely on the expertise of DSS staff in developing draft correspondence for him to sign.
+However, that does not absolve Mr Pratt of any responsibility to make inquiry before making a public, positive assertion about the lawfulness of an entire Scheme.
+His Department held legal advice about the Scheme which demonstrated it was unlawful.
+Mr Pratt was not aware of that advice, but he did not take any steps to inquire about that prior to asserting the legality of the Scheme.
+He failed to make inquiries to satisfy himself that the representation made with respect to the legality of the Scheme in the letter he signed was correct.

+The effect of Mr Pratt’s letter to the Ombudsman was significant.
+The Ombudsman placed substantial weight on Mr Pratt’s assurance that DSS was satisfied that the Scheme was operating in line with legislative requirements.
+Both DHS and DSS continued to cite the Ombudsman’s report, including Mr Pratt’s statement as to the Scheme’s meeting legislative requirements, to defend the Scheme.
+This is outlined in further detail in the chapter – The Commonwealth Ombudsman.

 Awards

 Pratt was awarded a Public Service Medal in January 2008 for outstanding public service in the development and implementation of significant and innovative reforms to public employment services and workplace relations in Australia.
 In June 2015, Pratt was appointed an Officer of the Order of Australia for his work on the National Disability Insurance Scheme.